 Water Quality: Achieve water quality improvement in one or both bay systems and/or their associated waterways to reduce nutrients and bacteria.

-(Examples: "best management practices" for agriculture; innovative retention/filtering techniques) Sedimentation: Reduce sediment loading by identifying and/or addressing root causes and sources.
-(Examples: sedimentation monitoring or fingerprinting; erosion impact assessment) Habitat Restoration: Restore and/or enhance native habitat(s) to achieve sustainable and healthy systems.
-(Examples: restoration of natural shorelines/enhancement of seawalls; planning/action projects addressing oysters, seagrasses, coastal and freshwater wetlands, and other estuarine habitats) Fish and Wildlife Conservation: Reduce threats to native fish and wildlife through the protection of natural resources.
-(Examples: awareness of threats to wildlife from monofilament line; protection of seagrass beds; education on fish and wildlife habitat) Watershed Awareness and Education: Promote watershed awareness and environmental education by engaging all age groups and demographics.
-(Examples: programs that directly involve youth in solutions to bay problems; programs directed at disadvantaged youth, homeowner education around smart fertilizer or living shorelines) Resilience: Promote capacity building and/or construct pilot resilience demonstration projects, such as living shorelines, green infrastructure, or low impact development.
-(Examples: projects that address historic and/or persistent environmental inequalities related to water resources and/or local water quality; living shoreline and green infrastructure demonstration projects) Community Science: Engage community members through hands-on community science to provide data on watershed conditions.
-(Examples: Water quality monitoring; habitat monitoring; or field research that engages community members) Project Approach: Projects should use one or more of the approaches below to implement the proposed work.
-Research (that informs management and restoration efforts) Restoration Education & Outreach Community Science Match:
+(Examples: "best management practices" for agriculture or development; innovative retention/filtering techniques)

+Sedimentation: Reduce sediment loading by identifying and/or addressing root causes and sources.
+(Examples: sedimentation monitoring or fingerprinting; erosion impact assessment)

+Habitat Restoration: Restore and/or enhance native habitat(s) to achieve sustainable and healthy systems.

+(Examples: restoration of natural shorelines/enhancement of seawalls; planning/action projects addressing oysters, seagrasses, coastal and freshwater wetlands, and other estuarine habitats)

+Fish and Wildlife Conservation: Reduce threats to native fish and wildlife through the protection of natural resources, monitoring to fill data gaps

+(Examples: protection of seagrass beds; education on fish and wildlife habitat, wildlife monitoring)

+Watershed Awareness and Education: Promote watershed awareness and environmental education by engaging all age groups and demographics, provide access to natural resources (Examples: programs that directly involve youth in solutions to bay problems; programs directed at disadvantaged youth, homeowner education around smart fertilizer use)

+Resilience: Promote capacity building and/or construct pilot resilience demonstration projects, such as green infrastructure or low impact development.

+(Examples: projects that address historical and/or persistent environmental inequalities related to water resources and/or local water quality; green infrastructure demonstration projects)

+Community Science: Engage community members through hands-on community science to provide data on watershed conditions.

+(Examples: Water quality monitoring; habitat monitoring; or field research that engages community members)

+Project Approach: Projects should use one or more of the approaches below to implement the proposed work.

+Research (that informs management and restoration efforts)

+Restoration

+Education & Outreach

+Community Science

+Match:

 Match is not required but is strongly encouraged.
 Projects that include cash or in-kind match, to include volunteer labor, will receive greater consideration.

 Ineligible Costs: